IDE Setup

 CLion

-No additional plugins are needed - the only thing you need to do is to set the CMake options correctly.
+No additional plugins are needed - the only thing you need to do is to configure your toolchain correctly.
 When you open your mod’s directory in CLion for the first time, you’ll be met with an Open Project Wizard:

 - Build type is set to